oxsecurity/megalinter/docs/descriptors/python_mypy.md

   --disallow-any-generics   Disallow usage of generic types that do not
                             specify explicit type parameters (inverse:
                             --allow-any-generics)
+  --disallow-any-unimported
+                            Disallow Any types resulting from unfollowed
+                            imports (inverse: --allow-any-unimported)
   --disallow-subclassing-any
                             Disallow subclassing values of type 'Any' when defining classes (inverse: --allow-subclassing-